shafique18/Time-Series-Analysis/README.md

 # Installing Jupyter notebook using Anaconda
 First, download Anaconda.
-Second, install the version of Anaconda which you downloaded. run the notebook in command prompt or in terminal using
+Install the version of Anaconda which you downloaded. run the notebook in command prompt or in terminal using
 # jupyter notebbok